odoo/documentation/content/applications/productivity/sign/qatar.rst

 .. admonition:: Disclaimer

    The information provided on this page is for general informational purposes only and does not constitute legal advice.
-While Odoo Sign complies with the Electronic Signature Law of China, users should consult with legal professionals to ensure specific document types and use cases meet all legal requirements.
+While Odoo Sign complies with the Electronic Signature Law of Qatar, users should consult with legal professionals to ensure specific document types and use cases meet all legal requirements.
 Compliance with additional industry-specific regulations may also be necessary.

-*Last updated: June 19, 2024*
+*Last updated: June 21, 2024*